danspielman/Laplacians.jl/docs/solvers.md

 # Solving linear equations in Laplacians

-Right now, our solver code is in `solvers.jl`, but not included in yinsGraph.
-So, you should include this directly.
-Implementations of cg and pcg have been automatically included in yinsGraph.
-They are in the file `pcg.jl`

 For some experiments with solvers, including some of those below, look at the notebook Solvers.ipynb.